 Now that the public lecture has SOLD OUT, we invite you to join us for a free live webcast with our two distinguished speakers and international researchers:

 Dr. Michael Rich

 Dr. Michael Rich, Associate Professor of Pediatrics at Harvard Medical School and Associate Professor of Society, Human Development, and Health at Harvard School of Public Health, Boston, United States

 Dr. Valerie Steeves, Associate Professor, University of Ottawa, and principal investigator of the largest Canadian research study on children & teens' online habits.

 Presentations and video from a similar April 2012 evening public lecture are available here

 Where: Barnett House, Alberta Teachers Association 11010 - 142 street NW Edmonton, Alberta

 Register for a Live (Free) Webcast: Given the overwhelming interest and popularity in this SOLD OUT public lecture we are offering a live webcast of this event.
 To participate, please go to the following link: FREE LIVE WEBCAST REGISTRATION

-For more information on this event contact Karin Champion by email at email@example.com, Telephone at 780-447-9435 (in Edmonton) or 1-800-232-7208 (from elsewhere in Alberta).
+For more information contact Ms. Karin Champion by e-mail at firstname.lastname@example.org or by telephone at 780-447-9435 (in Edmonton) or 1 800-232-7208 (from elsewhere in Alberta).